Species Introduction

 Acclimation Process

-When introducing Zebra Loaches to a new aquarium, it is crucial to acclimate them properly to minimize stress and ensure a smooth transition.
+Introducing your Zebra Loach to a new tank requires a careful acclimation process to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
 This process helps the fish adjust to the water parameters of their new environment.
-Once acclimated, gently release the Zebra Loaches into the tank using a net to avoid adding excess bag water.
-Monitoring their behavior for the first few days after introduction is essential to ensure they adapt well to their new home.

 Long-term Care